On the Choice of Test Statistic for Conditional Moment Inequalities: Assumptions

 \begin{assumption} The data are iid and for some fixed $\overline Y<\infty$ and $\theta$ in a some neighborhood of $\theta_0$, $|m(W_i,\theta)|\le \overline Y$ with probability one. \end{assumption}

+The deterministic bound in Assumption \ref{bdd_y_assump_local} allows for the use of certain technical results that are useful in the proofs.
+It may be possible to relax this assumption, although additional technical arguments would be needed in some places.

-The following assumption, which is used for kernel based statistics, ensures that the kernel estimators do not encounter boundary problems \citep[cf. Assumption 1(iii) in][]{lee_testing_2013}. \begin{assumption} $X_i$ has a density $f_X$ that is bounded away from zero and infinity on its support, and the weighting function $\omega_j(\theta,x)$ is continuous for all $j$ and, for some $\varepsilon>0$, is equal to zero whenever $f_X(\tilde x)<\varepsilon$ for some $\tilde x$ with $\|\tilde x-x\|<\varepsilon$. \end{assumption}
+The following assumption, which is used for kernel based statistics, ensures that the kernel estimators do not encounter boundary problems \citep[cf. Assumption 1(iii) in][]{lee_testing_2013}. \begin{assumption} $X_i$ has a density $f_X$ that is bounded away from infinity, and the weighting function $\omega_j(\theta,x)$ is continuous for all $j$ and, for some $\varepsilon>0$, is equal to zero whenever $f_X(\tilde x)<\varepsilon$ for some $\tilde x$ with $\|\tilde x-x\|<\varepsilon$. \end{assumption}